 The course is delivered through a certified trainer of DIALux software who is experienced in the use of DIALux evo and conversant with its application and lighting design.

 Currently, the tutor delivering the course is Iain Macrae - the DIAL UK training partner for DIALux evo.
-Iain already delivers Certificate and Advanced Certificate course for the LIA.
+Iain already delivers the Certificate and Advanced Certificate course for the LIA.

 The course is designed to be delivered at any location with the only requisites of a screen/projector and suitable power for a course which requires laptops for each trainee.